 Your wealth grows by educating yourself about finances and managing your money effectively.
 By learning good money management skills, your wealth will come.

-I used to write down milestone goals for my net worth, and I found myself sorely disappointed when I didn’t reach a goal.
+I used to write down milestone goals for my net worth, and I was sorely disappointed when I didn’t reach a goal.
 Now I set action plans rather than just goals.
 I figure out exactly how to build my wealth, and I stick to it.

 If you’re having trouble setting these financial goals, you may want to speak to a financial advisor, which I’ll talk about next.